nlw0/ChipSort.jl/README.md

   <img src="doc/logo/chiplogo.png" width="50%" title="ChipSort logo">
 </p>

 ChipSort is a sorting module containing SIMD and cache-aware techniques.
-It's based on a couple of [research papers](#references) from 2008.
+It's based on a couple of [academic papers](#references) from 2008.

 ## Introduction